 - Pick a spot for your sensor and choose a thermostat to associate it with.
 The Nest app will test the connection to make sure you’ve chosen a spot that will work.

 - Choose a room name for your sensor.
-You’ll see this name in the Nest app, so pick something that makes sense.

 Before you install your sensor, there are some important things you should know about exactly where to place it, and where not to.